ClickHouse/clickhouse-docs/docs/integrations/airbyte-and-clickhouse.md

 	Now that the dataset is loaded on your ClickHouse instance, you can create an new table and use more suitable ClickHouse data types (<a href="https://clickhouse.com/docs/en/getting-started/example-datasets/nyc-taxi/" target="_blank">more details</a>).

-8. Congratulations!
-You have successfully loaded the NYC Taxi data into ClickHouse using Airbyte
+8. Congratulations - you have successfully loaded the NYC taxi data into ClickHouse using Airbyte!